 by Roy M. Prendergast

-Comment: A more technical study and
+Comment: A technical study but

 A HISTORY OF FILM MUSIC

 Comment: This is the best survey of film music yet written.

 The Invisible Art of Film Music (Paperback)

 by Laurence E. MacDonald

 Comments: An excellent non-technical survey from the 1920s to 1990s.
 Many illustrations and easy to read format.

 Knowing The Score: Film Composers Talk About the Art, Craft, Blood, Sweat, and Tears of Writing for Cinema (Paperback)